carloscorreag/pyqcoda/README.md

 # pyqcoda

-**pyqcoda** is a Python library for temporal disaggregation of daily precipitation into hourly time series using a combination of **comonotonicity transformation** and an **iterative adjusted k-nearest neighbors (KNN)** algorithm.
+**pyqcoda** is a Python library for temporal disaggregation of daily precipitation into hourly time series using Q-CODA (Quasi-Comonotonicity-based Disaggregation Algorithm), a combination of **comonotonicity transformation** and an **iterative adjusted k-nearest neighbors (KNN)** algorithm.
 It is tailored for hydrological and climate data processing tasks where hourly data is required but only daily observations are available.

 ---